Craig Jackson’s Garage Is Filled With Muscle Cars And Two Bugattis

 Top Speed121 MPH

-The Ford Shelby started out with a Lime Gold exterior color, but after the car was handed to Shelby to make all the required enhancements, one of their engineers painted the car into an exclusive "gold luster and green lacquer" exterior color which resulted in the car getting the nickname of "Green Hornet".
+The Ford Shelby's exterior was originally Lime Gold, but after it was given to Shelby to make all the necessary modifications, one of their engineers painted it a unique exterior color called "gold luster and green lacquer," earning it the moniker "Green Hornet".

 2. 2008 Bugatti Veyron